larryhastings/big/README.md

 >
 > If `enumerate` is true, returns a list of tuples of (line_number, line).
 > The first line of the file is line number 1.
+>
+> For simplicity of implementation, the entire file is read in to memory
+> at one time.
+If `case_insensitive` is True, a lowercased copy is also used.

 #### `file_mtime(path)`